TayloverH/Jiajie_Huang_website/README.md

 Open the repository you just forked.

-- `Settings`
+- Go to`Settings`

   ![image-20200323145950184](./image/README/image-20200323145950184.png)

-- Rename the repository you like, eg: Mywebsite
+- Rename the repository to whatever you like, eg: Mywebsite

   ![image-20200323150318269](./image/README/image-20200323150318269.png)

-- Scroll down to `GitHub Pages` -> ②, select `master branch` in the check box below `Source` -> ①, then the page will flash automatically, and you can get the website url -> ③
+- Scroll down to `GitHub Pages` -> ②, then select `master branch` in the check box below `Source` -> ①.
+The page will flash automatically, and you can get the website url -> ③.

   ![image-20200323150526799](./image/README/image-20200323150526799.png)